For information about racing in Norway, please contact

 The dirt track is about seven furlongs long and has flood lights.
 The dirt track is used for training all year, the turf is reserved for races and training just before important races.

 The turf track at Ovrevoll is approx. one mile two furlongs round, and is about 15 meters wide.
 Most of the main races are held on the turf track, the first in May and the last in October.

 The biggest event of the year is the Derby Day, the last Sunday in August every year.
 The Group 3 race, Marit Sveaas Memorial is the most valuable race of the year with 800.000 Norwegian Kroner to the winning owner.

 The turf track is also used for hurdle races.
 We put out the movable plastic hurdles from Easy Fix.

-Ovrevoll has a grandstand with a restaurant, as well as the charming Stallkroen Restaurant on the north side of the track.
-Sherryhaugen Cafè has the best view of the paddock.
+Ovrevoll has a grandstand with a restaurant right by the winning post, while the Sherryhaugen Cafè has the best view of the paddock.